LookItVal/lookitval.com/content/case-studies/bird-classification/2-1-3-establishing-utility-functions.md

 # § II: Data Preparation and Exploration
 ## A. Initial Setup
-### 3. Establishing Utility Functions[^1]

-[^1]: All of the functions in this section were not set up like a page of documentation like you might hope, but were all the actual source code in the original notebook.
-All of these functions are documented using PEP 257 docstrings so you can use that as the documentation.
+### 3. Establishing Utility Functions :u-i-footnote{note='All of the functions in this section were not set up like a page of documentation like you might hope, but were all the actual source code in the original notebook.
+All of these functions are documented using PEP 257 docstrings so you can use that as the documentation." icon='1'}

 #### a) Simple Aliases